 Axis, as a CVE-numbering authority (CNA), follows industry best practices in managing and responding to security vulnerabilities in our products to minimize customers risk of exposure.
 Axis cannot guarantee that products and services are free from flaws that may be exploited for malicious attacks.
 Therefore we monitor known vulnerabilities referred to as CVE (Common Vulnerabilities and Exposure).
 CVEs that Axis identify as critical or caused by Axis will be prioritized and announced publicly.

-In the case that you have discovered a new vulnerability in our product firmware, you are encouraged to submit your discovery via email to email@example.com.
+In the case that you have discovered a new vulnerability in any of our products, software, services or web-applications, you are encouraged to submit your discovery via email to email@example.com.
 Sensitive content can be encrypted using our public PGP key.
 Note that Axis does not operate any bug bounty programs, however we credit the person responsible for the discovery.
 Please see the vulnerability managment policy that is linked on this page for further details about the vulnerability management process.

 Axis Security Notification Service

 Subscribe to Axis Security Notification Service email to receive notifications about security advisories, vulnerabilities, update of policy related guidelines and other security related information in Axis products, software and services.

 2022-05-05 Statement from Axis Communications on the uClibc DNS vulnerability discovered by Nozomi Networks (CVE-2021-43523, CVE-2022-30295).
 Axis has not incorporated the uClibc package since 2010 in Axis products, software and services.
 To date, no active selling or discontinued Axis product that is still under hardware or software support is therefore affected by this vulnerability except for the AXIS P7701 Video Decoder.
 We are currently awaiting the availability of an upstream patch to be available to judge if we can provide a service release that patches this vulnerability.